bondgh0954/complete_CICD_terraform/README.md

 ### 1. Increment Application Version
 - A script in the pipeline updates the `pom.xml` file to increment the application version.
-- The updated `pom.xml` is committed back to the Git repository.
+- The updated `pom.xml` version and the jenkins build number set as the docker image version

 ### 2. Build JAR File
 - The `mvn clean package` command compiles the source code and creates a JAR file.